torvalds/linux/Documentation/networking/cdc_mbim.rst

 Device Service Streams (DSS)
 ----------------------------
-MBIM also allows up to 256 non-IP data streams to be multiplexed over the same shared USB data channel.
-The cdc_mbim driver models these sessions as another set of 802.1q VLAN subdevices of the master wwanY device, mapping MBIM DSS session A to VLAN ID (256 + A) for all values of A.
+MBIM also allows up to 256 analn-IP data streams to be multiplexed over the same shared USB data channel.
+The cdc_mbim driver models these sessions as aanalther set of 802.1q VLAN subdevices of the master wwanY device, mapping MBIM DSS session A to VLAN ID (256 + A) for all values of A.